-Over Temperature Warning Light
+Over Temperature Warning Light/Horn

-The over temperature warning light indicates that engine oil temperature and/or cylinder head temperature are above the safe operating limit and the engine is overheating [above $305^{\circ}$ F ( $152^{\circ}$ C) oil or $450^{\circ}$ F ( $232^{\circ}$ C) cylinder head].
-If this light comes on, there may be a problem with:

-- Engine cooling system (material packed into cylinder head cooling fins, clogged air intake screen) - Low oil level in crankcase
+The over temperature warning light and horn indicate that the engine cylinder head temperature is above the safe operating limit (450° F or 232° C) and the engine is overheating.
+If this light comes on, there may be a problem with the engine cooling system (material packed into cylinder head cooling fins, clogged air intake screen, etc.).
 Stop the engine and correct the source of the problem before further operation.

-IMPORTANT: Continued operation of the engine with an illuminated over temperature warning light MAY cause severe engine damage (if a high oil temperature or head temperature condition exists).
+IMPORTANT: Continued operation of the engine with an illuminated over temperature warning light MAY cause severe engine damage if a high cylinder head temperature condition exists.